Baozpy/CMSC473_3D_Gaussian/README.md

 ## What We Accomplished

 Our team thought of many approaches on improving the quality of rendered views despite having having sparse input views.
+These approaches include:
-These approaches include making API calls to Nano Banana Pro to clean up badly-rendered 3DGS views, ...
+* Making API calls to Nano Banana Pro to clean up badly-rendered 3DGS views
+* Post-processing 3DGS Renders with Qwen-Image-Edit
+* Using DepthAnythingV2 for monocular depth cues to be used for SparseGS.

 ## Approach 1: Cleaning Badly-Rendered 3DGS Views with Nano Banana Pro